WouterSioen/Symfony-components-in-fork/README.md

 final class BlogEvents
 {
     /**
-     * The form.submitted event is thrown each time a
+     * The blog.post_saved event is thrown each time a
-     * formbuilder instance is submitted.
+     * blog post is submitted.
      *
      * The event listener receives an
      * Backend\Modules\Blog\Event\PostSavedEvent instance.